About the Talk

 About the Speaker

 Dave Tucker is a Research Associate in the Geology Department at Western Washington State University (Bellingham) and Director of the Mount Baker Volcanic Research Center, which is the nucleus for ongoing volcanic research at the mountain.
-Dave is writing Geology Underfoot in Western Washington.
-The book will feature several dozen field trips to exciting geologic sites in our region.
+Dave has published (2019) Geology Underfoot in Western Washington.
+The book features several dozen field trips to exciting geologic sites in our region.